-- Long-term Assets increase in assets being built and acquired - Current Assets decrease in current assets as a result of a decrease in short term debtors and in the holding of short-term investments, consistent with the Council's treasury management strategy - Current Liabilities increase in short term creditors and borrowing in line with the borrowing note above - Long-term Liabilities movement due to actuarial gains (discussed in pensions below) offset to some extent by an increase in long-term borrowing g.
+- Long-term Assets increase in assets being built and acquired - Current Assets decrease in current assets as a result of a decrease in short term debtors and in the holding of short-term investments, consistent with the Council's treasury management strategy h.
 Pension

+- Current Liabilities increase in short term creditors and borrowing in line with the borrowing note above - Long-term Liabilities movement due to actuarial gains (discussed in pensions below) offset by the pension asset ceiling and, to some extent, by an increase in long-term borrowing

-The impact of the Local Government Pension Scheme and Scottish Teachers' Superannuation Scheme on the Council's accounts has been disclosed in Notes 27 and 28 to the accounts.
-As at 31 March 2023, the Council's Pension Fund had a net pension asset of £157m (2021/22 a liability of £87m).
-This figure represents the amount that actuaries estimate that East Dunbartonshire Council has in excess of what it will have to pay out in future years for all pension entitlements earned by current and previous staff by 31 March 2022.
-This is a significant change on 2021/22.
-This was mainly due to the rise in the corporate bond yield which reduced the assumed level of the Council's pension obligations although this was offset to some extent by the increase in the pensions payable for April 2023 significantly exceeding previous expectations.
+The impact of the Local Government Pension Scheme and Scottish Teachers' Superannuation Scheme on the Council's accounts has been disclosed in Notes 26 and 27 to the accounts.
+As at 31 March 2023, the Council's Pension Fund had a net pension liability of £28m (2021/22 a liability of £87m).
+This figure represents the amount that actuaries estimate that East Dunbartonshire Council will have to pay out in future years for all pension entitlements earned by current and previous staff by 31 March 2023 that is not funded, after application of an asset ceiling.
+This was mainly due to the rise in the corporate bond yield which reduced the assumed level of the Council's pension obligations although this was offset by the asset ceiling calculation and, to some extent, by the increase in the pensions payable for April 2023 significantly exceeding previous expectations.
 The Council continues to monitor and measure the pension position and make changes to cash contributions as required as part of the regular assessment made by an independent actuary.

-h.
+i.
 Accounting Ratios